pure-symbols/.github/.levers/ast.langs/ast.levers.r/readme.md

 # list(1, 2, 3 + 1 - 0 * 8, list(0 * 5))
 ~~~

-Evaluate a "call"s by use `codes.call.evals` :
+Trans "call"s to "expression" by use `codes.call.expression` then do something :

 ~~~ r
 'list (1,2,3+1-4*8,list (3*5))' |> codes.src.call () |>